layabinu/Stellar_evolution_animation/README.md

 # Stellar_evolution_animation
-create a stellar evolution animation for binary systems simulated using COMPAS.
+Creates a stellar evolution animation for binary systems simulated using COMPAS.
 Animation is reflective of the radius, separation, percieved color etc of the stars.

+Code is run using the run.sh file.
+Before doing so, update the data file input path in the preprocess.py file, it is currently set to a default example file provided with the code. in terminal run chmod +x "_______/Final Animation/run.sh" where ______ should be replaced with your path up until that point

+then you can run
+./run.sh log tulips

+this is just an example, you have the options of log/linear or tulips/default and the animation will be created using pygame